How Do You Write a Demand Letter for a Dog Bite?

 • If the insurance company fails to offer you a settlement, you can file your claim in court as a personal injury lawsuit.
 However, you must file before the statute of limitations expires.
 Failing to file your claim before the statutory deadline generally results in losing your right to use the court system to seek compensation for your injury.
 If you do not have the option of filing a lawsuit, the insurance provider will likely not offer you a settlement because there is no recourse if they don’t.

-5 Steps A Lawyer Can Help When Making a Dog Bite Demand
+5 Ways A Lawyer Can Help When Making a Dog Bite Demand

 An experienced dog bite attorney can provide many services to assist you in seeking compensation for your dog bite injuries, including those listed below.